poseidon-tech/cis6930fa24-project3/README.md

 ### `check_page(page)`
 This is a helper function for `extract_incidents(pdf_filepath)`.
 It returns True if page is not empty else returns False.

+## `test_app.py`

+**Functions in `test_app.py`:**

+### `client()`
+This fixture sets up a test client and a temporary directory for testing.
+It configures the app for testing and provides a client instance to simulate requests during the tests.

+### `test_index_page(client)`
+This function tests the `/` route (index page) to ensure it loads successfully.
+It checks that the status code is `200` and that the page contains the expected text, "Incident Analysis Dashboard".

+### `test_visualization_clustering(client)`
+This function tests the `/visualization/clustering` route.
+It simulates accessing the clustering visualization without any data uploaded and checks that the correct error message ("No processed data found") is displayed.

+### `test_ml_clustering(client)`
+This function tests the `/visualization/ml_clustering` route.
+It verifies that accessing the ML clustering visualization without any processed data results in an appropriate error message.

+### `test_pie_chart(client)`
+This function tests the `/visualization/pie_chart` route.
+It ensures that attempting to access the pie chart visualization without data returns the correct error message.

+### `test_bar_graph(client)`
+This function tests the `/visualization/bar_graph` route.
+It verifies that accessing the bar graph visualization without data results in the expected error message.

+### `test_top_locations(client)`
+This function tests the `/visualization/incidents_by_location` route.
+It ensures that accessing the top locations visualization without any processed data returns the correct error message.

+### `test_incidents_over_time(client)`
+This function tests the `/visualization/incidents_over_time` route.
+It verifies that attempting to access the incidents over time visualization without data results in the appropriate error message.

 ## Assumptions and Limitations

 - The input PDF or URL must follow a predefined format for proper data extraction.
+- Clustering may not be highly accurate and might display incorrect results.
 - Limited to visualizing pre-defined insights; additional customization requires code changes.
 - Current implementation assumes clean data; handling complex errors might need enhancements.